Cushione/fantastic-news/README.md

 ![Navigation Bar Authenticated](assets/docs/features/navigation-bar-desktop-authenticated.png)
 - After logging in, the links on the right side are replaced by the username and a log-out button.
-- The user can always see if they are logged in by his username being clearly displayed.
+- The user can always see if they are logged in by their username being displayed.

 ## Search
 ![Search Results](assets/docs/features/search-results.png)